 12. Carve Out a Specialist Niche

 Everyone has the option of pitching for general freelance work or working hard to carve out a precise niche.
-Both approaches have their pros and cons, but when it comes to networking, becoming known for a specific professional niche can bring you lots of leads.
+Both approaches have pros and cons, but becoming known for a specific professional niche can bring you lots of leads when it comes to networking.

-Working to be THAT person everyone thinks of in relation to a certain topic is a slow process, but can really pay off in the long term.
+Although it might seem counterintuitive to narrow your target market, being a specialist can help you build a strong relationship with your ideal clients.
+Working to be THAT person everyone thinks of concerning a particular topic is a slow process but could really pay off in the long run.